 Measles is highly infectious, there is no remedy, but it is also important to understand that measles is generally a mild self-resolving disease that passes after a week or two.

-There is a risk for serious complications such as pneumonia and meningitis, so be sure to get in touch with a doctor to monitor the course of the disease and to have the symptoms treated.
+There is a risk for serious complications such as pneumonia (in about 1 in 20 children) and encephalitis (swelling of the brain, in about 1 in 1,000 cases), so be sure to get in touch with a doctor to monitor the course of the disease and to have the symptoms treated.
 And remember: it is a highly infectious disease, you will help everyone by staying at home.

 What is Israel doing about the measles outbreak?